BSidesVienna/bsidesvienna.github.io/01_index.md

 # Event details
 #### When
-21.November 2015, the weekend right after [DeepSec](https://deepsec.net/)
+21.November 2015.
+That's the saturday right after [DeepSec](https://deepsec.net/).

 #### Where
-To be defined
+To be defined.

 #### Cost
 F-R-E-E!